daniestevez/gr-sids/README.md

 server using the Simple Downlink Share Convention (SiDS) protocol.
-This is the same protocol that it is used by the DK3WN Telemetry Forwarder http://www.pe0sat.vgnet.nl/decoding/tlm-decoding-software/dk3wn/ This blocks can be used to sumbit telemetry to the PE0SAT Telemetry Server http://tlm.pe0sat.nl/ or any other server implementing the SiDS protocol.
+This is the same protocol that it is used by the DK3WN Telemetry Forwarder http://www.pe0sat.vgnet.nl/decoding/tlm-decoding-software/dk3wn/ These blocks can be used to sumbit telemetry to the PE0SAT Telemetry Server http://tlm.pe0sat.nl/ or any other server implementing the SiDS protocol.